Views expressed by the host of this program, documented to be almost always right, 99.7% of the time.

 And it also stigmatizes the better by making it bad.

-And in an in an individual, uh in a government program, in anything, just the fact that there is failure means that some injustice has taken place.
+Failure alone, in an individual, in a government program, in anything, just the fact that there is failure means that some injustice has taken place.

 Why should a person, why should a country, a nation, a business, why should it fail if it's not worse than anything else?